core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 OSCORE
 ------
-It is RECOMMENDED to carry DNS messages encrypted using OSCORE {{-oscore}} between the DoC client and the DoC server.
+It is RECOMMENDED to carry DNS messages protected using OSCORE {{-oscore}} between the DoC client and the DoC server.
 The establishment and maintenance of the OSCORE Security Context is out of the scope of this document.